 LSD is a long-lasting, potent psychedelic drug that’s appraised to be the prototype for therapeutic psychedelic research.
 It has shown the potential to reduce anxiety in people living with life-threatening diseases, as well as to help one’s struggling with addictions such as alcoholism and opioid addiction.

-Psilocybin is the main compound found in magic mushrooms.
-It has shown positive results in the treatment of anxiety and major depression in patients living with terminal illnesses.
+Psilocybin treatment has shown positive results in the treatment of anxiety and major depression in patients living with terminal illnesses.

 Scientists believe that psilocybin-assisted therapy could also help with fighting addiction, obsessive-compulsive disorder, and treatment-resistant depression, but more studies should be conducted to determine its true therapeutic potential.